-- 6.8.1 AGLC will select and approve a number of cross-validation sites throughout the Province for the purpose of validating and paying out VLT cash-out tickets of a value exceeding \$1,250 that could not be paid at the originating retail site (other than a licensed facility, see Subsection 6.7.1 a)). - 6.8.2 Cross-validation site selection will be based on an assessment by AGLC including, but not limited to: - a) market coverage to meet player needs; and - b) the Retailer's ability to provide the services of a cross-validation site. - 6.8.3 VLT cash-out tickets issued at retailer locations other than a licensed facility are also subject to the following conditions for redemption: - a) a cash-out ticket with a face value less than or equal to \$1,250 must be redeemed at the location where it was issued; and - b) a cash-out ticket with a face value in excess of \$1,250 may be redeemed at the location where it was issued or at an AGLC approved cross-validation site.
+- 6.8.1 AGLC will select and approve a number of cross-validation sites throughout the Province for the purpose of validating and paying out VLT cash-out tickets with a face value of \$1,250 or greater that could not be paid at the originating retail site (other than a licensed facility, see Subsection 6.7.1 a)).
+(Amended Nov 2024) - 6.8.2 Cross-validation site selection will be based on an assessment by AGLC including, but not limited to: - a) market coverage to meet player needs; and - b) the Retailer's ability to provide the services of a cross-validation site. - 6.8.3 VLT cash-out tickets issued at retailer locations other than a licensed facility are also subject to the following conditions for redemption:

+(Amended Nov 2024) - a) a cash-out ticket with a face value less than \$1,250 must be redeemed at the location where it was issued; and - a cash-out ticket with a face value of \$1,250 or greater may be redeemed at the location where it was issued or at an AGLC approved cross-validation site.

-Original signed by DATE ISSUED: February 1, 2024 AUTHORITY: Len Rhodes
+DATE ISSUED: November 29, 2024 AUTHORITY: Cen Rhodes